tubfg/ignite/docs/index.md

 The notes shouldn't be just copy-paste from courses.
 They should contain small pieces of knowledge that was hard to find / has great impact.

+[FREEZE!]
+I think I've added too much content here.
+Must finish them before adding any more (probably shouldn't add any more till 2023 or so)

 ## How's this
 Through these